pranavsoni21/reflected-xss-scanner/README.md

 ### **attribute-value**

-Goal: break or reflect inside HTML attribute values.
+Used to break or reflect inside HTML attribute values.

 Payloads: